foilofbob/go-dm-api/README.md

 # go-dm-api

-This a Golang API intended as a backend for a web app that manages a D&D campaign.
+This a Golang API intended as a backend for a web app that manages a D&D note.

 The frontend code is located at [cljs-dm-client](https://github.com/foilofbob/cljs-dm-client)